 The commands are the same as the corresponding Linux commands by the same name.
 Do "man" to see the descriptions.
-You can use the standard C library functions chdir, getcwd, mkdir, rmdir, readdir, stat etc. to implement the calls.
+You can use the standard system calls chdir, getcwd, mkdir, rmdir etc. to implement the calls (standard C library functions are available for these; look them up).
+These commands are called builtin commands since your shell program will have a function corresponding to each of these commands to execute them; no new process will be created to execute them.